davidlougheed/strkit/docs/caller_catalog.md

     1-based closed-interval coordinates**, and should be adjusted (subtracting 1 from all start coordinates) to transform them into the 0-based half-open interval coordinates when using them with STRkit.
-  * We have prepared a [catalog of disease-causing or disease-associated loci](../catalogs/pathogenic_assoc.hg38.tsv) for the `hg38` reference genome, based on the review research done by.
-It will be available soon (TO COME).
+  * We have prepared a [catalog of disease-causing or disease-associated loci](../catalogs/pathogenic_assoc.hg38.tsv) for the `hg38` reference genome, partially based on the review research done by Gall-Duncan *et al.* (2022), as well as entries from the [STRipy database](https://stripy.org/database) (DOI: [10.1002/humu.24382](https://doi.org/10.1002/humu.24382)) and our own reading of other articles.